What Does NICEIC Approved Mean? Why It Matters for Your Project

 Why Clients Should Insist on Accredited Contractors

-In an industry where anyone can call themselves an electrician, accreditations like EIC Approved Contractor status provide a crucial filter.
+In an industry where anyone can call themselves an electrician, accreditations like NICEIC Approved Contractor status provide a crucial filter.
 Here is why it should be a non-negotiable requirement for any commercial electrical project:

-Oleco’s EIC Approved Status
+Oleco’s NICEIC Approved Status

-Oleco has held EIC Approved Contractor status since our earliest years of operation.
+Oleco has held NICEIC Approved Contractor status since our earliest years of operation.
 It is not something we treat as a marketing badge — it is fundamental to how we operate and the standards we hold ourselves to on every project.

 When you work with Oleco, you benefit from: